nawinnova/demreg/README.md

 # demreg

+This branch is a work in progress for when things need tweaking or testing

 Calculate the Differential Emission Measure (DEM) from solar data using regularised inversion in SSWIDL.

 Note that this is a work in progress version of the previous code mapping DEM Reg code http://www.astro.gla.ac.uk/~iain/demreg/map/